 People have been composting in one way or another for over a thousand years.
 The word compost actually has its origins in the Latin word “compostia,” meaning “something put together.”
-It’s common knowledge at this point that composting involves putting vegetable scraps and dirt into a box, possibly with worms, but if that’s all you know about composting, here are some things to keep in mind when deciding if composting is right for you.
+It’s common knowledge at this point that composting involves putting vegetable scraps and dirt into a box, possibly with worms, but if that’s all you know about it, here are some things to keep in mind should you decide to incorporate composting to your garden.

 The positives for composting are that it is good for the environment, good for your garden, a useful skill to have, and a good way to teach children about decomposition and the nitrogen cycle or to learn about it yourself.
 Going out to the bin or pile can be a way to teach the value of hard work and the food chain, and it can also help build physical strength as you turn the compost with a shovel or rake.
 It increases the health of your plants and reduces food waste.